Introduction to Growing Currants & Gooseberries

 • Planting on a slope facilitates drainage

-• 1" – 2" rainfall or equivalent per week
+• One to two inches of rainfall or equivalent per week

-• Gooseberry fruit will sunburn more easily if soil is too dry
+• Gooseberry fruit will sunburn more easily if the soil is too dry

 Fertilization